Quantumatra/.github/profile/README.md

 We collapse the delay between **idea and execution** in frontier science.

 ### We accelerate:
-- Quantum + AI + Neural Nets convergence
+- Quantum + AI + Blockchain + Neural Nets convergence
 - Solana-native scientific deployment
 - Early-stage deep-tech funding
 - Real-world execution of research breakthroughs